 The good news is that your brain is an amazingly malleable collection of proteins, fats, and other molecules that can, with the right care, environment, and nurturing, re-educate itself!
-You can heal your willpower by loving your brain back to health!
+You can heal willpower fatigue by loving your brain back to health!

 One of the biggest dangers our brain perceives is when it’s not getting enough fuel (glucose, aka sugar) to do its work.
 When you’re burning through fuel because of stress and exhaustion, or when you’re so busy that you’re skipping meals or eating fast foods that don’t provide sustained fuel, your primitive brain goes into a screaming red alert and tells you to get fuel fast.